2026 Advocacy Priorities

 Build a diverse, informed, and empowered base of advocates to amplify the local business voice across the Lowcountry region.

-- Equip local business advocates through a breakout session at Good Business Summit to spur effective civic and community engagement.
+• Tactic: Equip local business advocates through an interactive session at Good Business Summit to spur effective civic and community engagement.

 Questions?
 Email our Director of Advocacy & Communications, Jordan@lowcountrylocalfirst.org.